OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

    node   0
      0:  10

-.. important:: When defining a custom CPU Topology you need to set the number of sockets, cores and threads, and it must match the total number of vCPUS, i.e. ``VCPU = SOCKETS * CORES * THREAD``.
+.. important:: When defining a custom CPU Topology you need to set the number of sockets, cores, and threads, and it must match the total number of vCPUS, e.g. ``VCPU = SOCKETS * CORES * THREAD``.

 NUMA Topology
 --------------------------------------------------------------------------------

-You can provide further detail to the topology of your VM by defining the placement of the sockets (NUMA nodes) into the hypervisor NUMA nodes.
+You can provide further detail to the topology of your VM by defining the placement of the sockets (NUMA nodes) in the hypervisor NUMA nodes.
 In this scenario each VM ``SOCKET`` will be exposed to guest OS as a separated NUMA node with its own local memory.

-The previous example can expose a 2 socket (NUMA node) by setting a ``PIN_POLICY`` (see below):
+The previous example can expose a two socket (NUMA node) by setting a ``PIN_POLICY`` (see below):

 .. code::